 A clean animal is one which behave or move in a normal way for its type.
 It needs to have cloven feet and chew the cud.
 Fish need to have fins and scales.
 Something that is clean maintains the order of creation, without confusion or mixing.

-Anything which is not clean is declared "unclean".
+Anything which is not clean is declared 'unclean'.
 Most uncleanness are considered not normal, and a deviation from the normal state of affairs.
-The greater the deviation from the norm, greater the degree of uncleanness and the greater difficulty of cleansing (sacrifice, not just washing).
-Uncleanness results from natural causes (disease or death) or through sin.
+The greater the deviation from the norm, the greater the degree of uncleanness and the greater difficulty of cleansing - a sacrifice would be requiured, not just washing.
+Uncleanness results from natural causes, like disease or death, or through sin.
 Uncleanness is completely incompatible with holiness (eg 22:3).

 Uncleanness can be temporary or permanent.
 Permanent uncleanness cannot be altered.
 Some animals are always unclean (ch 11).
 It is not transmitted, so there are no rituals to cure it.
 Temporary uncleanness can be either short-term or long-term.
 Temporary uncleanness can be transmitted to other things, mostly by touch (eg. 15:4-12).
 Short-term, more normal uncleanness only needs washing and a period of time to clear (eg. 15:16-17).
 Long-term, more unusual uncleanness need a sacrifice as well (eg. 15:2-15)

 Severe uncleanness such as persistent skin diseases cause uncleanness, so the sufferer was expelled from the camp (13:45).
 This seems harsh, and was not primarily done for hygienic reasons.
 The unclean and the holy must not come into contact.
 The camp of Israel was considered holy, with the holy presence of God in their midst in the tabernacle.
 Any uncleanness in the camp would pollute the tabernacle.